Sleighs/google-maps-react-tutorial/README.md

-# Tutorial - How to integrate Google Maps into React
+# Tutorial - How to Add a Google Maps Component into a React Application

 ### Prerequisites
 - Node.Js